Individuals, employers, and other organizations may have various reasons to locate person by Social Security Number.

 Step 4: Write the request.
 Be as thorough and detailed as possible in questioning, and describe the records being sought as specifically as possible.
 Requesters may specify not only what information they are seeking, but also what format they would ideally like to receive the information in.
 A sample FOIA request template can be found here.

 Step 5: Attach additional information.
-If the searcher has consent from the person whose records are being sought, uploading proof of consent here can be very helpful in increasing both the width of access and speed with which the request is answered.
+If the searcher has consent from the person whose records are being sought, uploading proof of consent here can be very helpful in increasing both the width of access and the speed with which the request is answered.
 Uploading personal identification may also be helpful to establish if it establishes a relationship to the records being sought.

 Step 6: Fill out fee information.
 Most FOIA requests do not result in charges to the requester.
 However, should the search prove labor-intensive, labor costs can arise that are then charged to the requester.
 In the fee section, requesters specify the upper limit of what they are willing to pay in the event the search is expensive.
 Requesters may also apply for a fee waiver, which is a waiver granted if the information proves to be in the public interest.